Minneapolis and St. Louis Railway: Passenger service

 While the primary business of the M&StL was the haulage of freight, the railroad also operated a limited number of passenger train services.
 Since the railroad's route structure was not based on direct lines between major American cities, long-distance passenger service was generally not competitive with the trains of larger railroads.
 The premiere M&StL passenger train was the North Star Limited, which operated from Minneapolis to Albia, Iowa on the M&StL, and then continued to St. Louis via the Wabash Railroad (and a second Wabash option to Kansas City).
 The North Star Limited was discontinued in 1935.

-Nonetheless, in 1951 the M&StL still had several extant passenger routes in operation, the longer routes being: the above mentioned Twin Cities to Albia route; an Oskaloosa, Iowa east to Peoria, Illinois mixed train route with a long layover in Monmouth, Illinois; a Twin Cities west to Watertown, South Dakota route and a Twin Cities to route south to Des Moines, Iowa.
+Nonetheless, in 1951 the M&StL still had several extant passenger routes in operation, the longer routes being: the above mentioned Twin Cities to Albia route; an Oskaloosa, Iowa east to Peoria, Illinois mixed train route with a long layover in Monmouth, Illinois; a Twin Cities west to Watertown, South Dakota route and a Twin Cities route south to Des Moines, Iowa.

 In 1929, the M&StL began acquiring a number of gas-electric railcars—self-propelled vehicles that included compartments for baggage/express and mail.
 Some of the gas-electrics also included passenger compartments, and all were able to tow additional passenger and express cars as necessary.
 Soon, the railcars provided nearly all of the railroad's meager passenger service.
 The railroad also purchased two Budd RDC's in 1957 for Minneapolis – Des Moines service, but the cars proved unsuccessful and they were sold the following year.

 M&StL passenger service declined throughout the 1950s, the result of significant drops in mail, express, and passenger revenue.
 The last M&StL passenger services—trains 13 and 14 between Minneapolis and Watertown, South Dakota—made their final departures on July 20, 1960.